Kurdamir: Economy

 The economy of the district is mainly based on agriculture.
-Cotton growing, grain growing, livestock, as well as viticulture and fishery are the important part of its economy.
+Cotton growing, grain growing, livestock, as well as viticulture and fishery, are the important parts of its economy.
 The share of poultry and livestock in the district are considered essential.

 Agriculture

-The main agricultural outputs of region sugar beet, cotton growing, grain growing, as well as viticulture, fishery and dairy products related to livestock.
+The main agricultural outputs of the region are sugar beets, cotton growing, grain growing, viticulture, fishery, and dairy products related to livestock.
 In the Kurdamir region, 144 million 915.5 thousand AZN agricultural products were produced in 2017.
-The actual cost of gross output of agriculture increased by 18 million 941 thousand AZN or 13.1 percent compared to the previous year.
+The actual cost of gross output of agriculture increased by 18 million 941 thousand AZN or 13.1 percent, compared to the previous year.
 Thus, 40.6% of the total output of the region fell to the share of agriculture.
-Last year the region produced 14,795 tons of potatoes, 22,550 tons of vegetables, 69,833 tons of melons, 23 tons of groundwater, 875 tons of sugar beet, 20 tons of sunflower, 100 tons of soybeans, 103 tons of buckwheat, 26176 tons of fruit and 2967 tons of grapes.
+Last year the region produced 14,795 tons of potatoes, 22,550 tons of vegetables, 69,833 tons of melons, 23 tons of groundwater, 875 tons of sugar beet, 20 tons of sunflower, 100 tons of soybeans, 103 tons of buckwheat, 26,176 tons of fruit, and 2,967 tons of grapes.
 More than 3,000 hectares of pomegranate gardens have been planted in the district, and more than 500 hectares of these gardens have been cultivated.
-Recently, the number of cattle has increased to 64785 and the number of sheep and goats has increased to 135861.
-In the first half of this year, meat production increased by 17.7%, dairy production by 6.7%, egg production increased by 64.5%, wool production by 21.5%.
-In the fall of last year, 45040 hectares of grain, including 16072 hectares of wheat, 28,968 hectares of barley were sown.
+Recently, the number of cattle has increased to 64,785, and the number of sheep and goats has increased to 135,861.
+In the first half of this year, meat production increased by 17.7%, dairy production by 6.7%, egg production by 64.5%, wool production by 21.5%.
+In the fall of last year, 45,040 hectares of grain, including 16,072 hectares of wheat, 28,968 hectares of barley, were sown.